-George died on 30th Dec 1899, and Louisa continued to rent rooms.
+George JONES died on 30th Dec 1899, and Louisa continued to rent rooms.
 In 1901 there was another medical student living in number six (Thomas LLEWELLYN).
 Sickert boarded there between 1906–1907 (as shown by letters sent from this address during this time), and Louisa lived there until she died in 1917 aged 71.
 Louisa and George never had children (nor did he have any with his first wife), but they seem to have taken in a child called Ellen ANDERSON.
 She’s listed as a visitor in 1891 and 1901, then adopted in 1911, and she’s also listed on Louisa’s probate record.
 Ellen continued to live at number six up to 1920 and looks like she died in 1921 aged 37.

 Sadly there is no way to confirm who was boarding/lodging with the Jones’s in 1888 during the time of the Ripper murders, at least via online resources.
-The author Collin Wilson stated the unknown student veterinarian as described by Sickert/Sitwell was named John HEWITT (in at least three different publications), but if my grandfather actually found out his name I have no idea how as Wilson never mentions this.
+The author Collin Wilson stated the unknown student veterinarian as described by Sickert/Sitwell was named John HEWITT (in at least three different publications), but if my grandfather actually found out his name I have no idea how as Wilson never mentions it.

 Coton Hill Asylum

-My grandfather discovered Hewitt’s first name was John, that he’d practised in Manchester (where some “ripper letters” had been sent from, although now taken to be fake), had married a nurse from the Asylum and moved to Bournemouth after his discharge, then finally died in Feb 1892 age 42 back up north in Staffordshire.
+My grandfather discovered HEWITT’s first name was John, that he’d practised in Manchester (where some “ripper letters” had been sent from, although now taken to be fake), had married a nurse from the Asylum and moved to Bournemouth after his discharge, then finally died in Feb 1892 age 42 back up north in Staffordshire.
 His cause of death was “General Paralysis of the Insane“ (syphilis).
-I guess there was enough similarities with the unknown veterinary student story for my grandfather continue with his research into Hewitt, with the most pressing fact to confirm being the date Hewitt was admitted to Coton Hill Asylum.
+I guess there were enough similarities with the unknown veterinary student story for my grandfather to continue with his research into Hewitt, with the most pressing fact to confirm being the date Hewitt was admitted to Coton Hill Asylum.